usfm-bible/tcdocs/proposals/2021/u21001_repository_structure.md

 - **usfm** for USFM fragments
 - **xml** for USX fragments

+Discuss how to produce 2 output docs from single source docs.

 ### PDF

 In some cases, especially where the document is not intended to be edited, for